Skip to content

 USDT Restrictions

 Some stablecoins may face restrictions under MiCA.
-Use EUR trading pairs directly or stick to MiCA-approved stablecoins.
+Prefer USDC or EUR-pegged stablecoins for full compliance.

 5 Beginner Mistakes to Avoid